bgrayburn/ecm-modbot/README.md

 - [ ] Add ability to apply policies
 - [ ] Add ability to (propose) update policies
 - [ ] Add ability to enforce policies
-- [ ] Add DM support for administration
+- [ ] Add DM/Management Room support for administration
 - [ ] Add support for multiple chat rooms
 - [ ] Manage invites when already in a room
 - [ ] Check E2E support and implement